org-arl/unet-blog/_posts/2020-12-06-converting-your-laptop-to-a-janus-modem-using-unetaudio.md

 You should hear the transmission from your computer speaker!
 If you don’t, check your speaker volume and try again.

-Great, you have just done a transmission using the default CONTROL channel of the physical layer in Unet audio.
+Great, you have just transmitted a message using the default settings of Unet audio.

-> NOTE: If you have two computers with speakers and microphones, you could run Unet audio on both, and communicate between the two.
+> NOTE: If you have two computers with speakers and microphones, you can run Unet audio on both, and communicate between the two.
 If you happen to have only one computer handy,  we can get one Unet audio instance to transmit and receive at the same time as detailed in [section 15.4.
 Transmitting & receiving using Unet audio](https://unetstack.net/handbook/unet-handbook_physical_service.html) of the [Unet handbook](https://unetstack.net/handbook/unet-handbook_preface.html).

 ## Transmitting & receiving JANUS frames

 The physical layer in Unet audio typically supports 3 logical channels .
-The CONTROL channel, DATA channel and the JANUS channel.
-The CONTROL channel uses FH-BFSK (frequency-hopping binary frequency shift keying), which is very close to JANUS, but not exactly the same.
+The first two are used for CONTROL and DATA, and the third, by default, is configured as JANUS.
+The CONTROL channel uses FH-BFSK (frequency-hopping binary frequency shift keying) by default, which is very close to JANUS, but not exactly the same.
 Let us take a look at the differences between the two and how to make your transmissions fully JANUS compliant.

 If you simply type `phy` on the web shell, you get a list of physical layer parameters for Unet audio: